isabeldahlgren/isabeldahlgren.github.io/content/library/index.md

 **February 2025**
 - *Norweigan Wood* by Haruki Murakami: The dialogues are spot on.
 And the characters are hilarious.
 But the plot was quite predictable, and I was disgusted by Watanabe's view of Naoko.
 - *Emil und Die Detektive* by Erich Kästner
+- *Against Empathy* by Paul Bloom: If people had the same definition of empathy, surely there wouldn't be as much disagreement.
+Ultimately, I think most people would find PB's view on empathy pretty reasonable.
+However, the solution, replacing empathy with reason, does seem a bit cheap.
+PB also admits that we should not dispel of empathy altogether, so it's not clear to me what his alternative to an empathy-based morality would be.

 **January 2025**
 - *Behave* by Robert Sapolsky: Information overload.
 RS raises many interesting points, though.
 The chapters on the teenage brain and oxytocin were very insightful.